By Tom Burden

 Rigid fiberglass SUPs are made with durable, smooth epoxy/fiberglass construction.

-Inflatable SUPs like the Fiji, Bali and Bora Bora aren’t inflatable pool toys, but are similar to our high-pressure-floored inflatable boats, meaning that they offer performance and durability comparable to fiberglass boards.
+Inflatable SUPs like the Fiji, Seeker and Bora Bora aren’t inflatable pool toys, but are similar to our high-pressure-floored inflatable boats, meaning that they offer performance and durability comparable to fiberglass boards.
 Rigid because they’re inflated to 12-15psi, they excel in portability, fitting into your small car or tiny apartment.

 Soft SUP boards like the Orca feature a dense foam core wrapped in a softer foam layer on top, and hard plastic surface on the underside.
 Due to their inexpensive cost and durability, they’re a great choice for those first entering the sport.
 Serious beginner riders who stick with the sport may “outgrow” the soft SUP boards and may want to consider a cruiser or hybrid model.